Skip to Main Content

 General Eligibility Requirements

-Before any federal assistance is granted (Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Federal Work-Study, or loans from the Federal Direct Stafford Loan Program), general eligibility and program requirements must be met.
+Before any federal assistance is granted (Federal Work-Study, Federal Direct Stafford Loan, or the Graduate PLUS Loan Programs), general eligibility and program requirements must be met.
 To be eligible for financial aid you must:

 1. Establish eligibility by completing and filing the Free Application for Federal Student Aid (FAFSA);